Rice Milk for Babies and Toddlers – Is It a Healthier Alternative?

 - No alternate source of milk is recommended for infants below 12 months of age, especially rice milk, as it is of very little nutritional value and can lead to potentially irreparable nutritional deficiencies.

 Rice milk can be used for many purposes, like in smoothies, cereals, for cooking, baking, and drinking.
-Here is an easy method to prepare rice milk for kids at home.
+Here is an easy method for preparing rice milk for babies at home.
 This recipe yields eight cups of rice milk.
 You can fortify this drink at home by mixing calcium powder, or other supplements as you like.

 What You Will Need